4th February, 2021

 Differentiate yourself in other ways, whether by giving superior value, going the extra mile or reducing all the other (non-monetary) costs of doing business with you – effort, time, anxiety and emotional costs.

-Whether stolen by staff or customers, losing cash is very costly.
+Whether stolen by staff or customers, losing goods or cash is very costly.

 Do you have anti-shoplifting or theft prevention systems in place, even for staff?
 Do you balance your tills?
 Who does your banking?

 Every dollar saved is a dollar earned.
 Go through all your expenses with a fine-toothed comb and make sure there aren’t a bunch of little expenses adding up to a whole lot.

 Check all supplier bills personally.
 After a while you’ll get a feel for things which aren’t right.
 Don’t be surprised to find that you’ve been overcharged for goods or services you haven’t received or been billed at the wrong prices.

 Assess your staffing.
 Are there areas of overlap or tasks that can be streamlined, consolidated or automated?